 Clicking this button will leave image-editing mode, discarding any changes.

-Clicking on the Choose image button on the toolbar will open the image manager, as shown in figure 4.
+Clicking on the Choose image button on the toolbar will open the image manager, as shown below.
 The image manager lets you upload, rename, and delete your images, and organise them into folders.

 At the top of the image manager is a breadcrumb trail, showing you where you are and letting you navigate more easily.
 The image manager will start in the folder containing the current image, or the All Images folder if you have not yet chosen an image.
 If you move into a folder inside the All Images folder, its name will be added on to the end of the breadcrumb trail.
 You can then click on the All Images breadcrumb to move back to that folder.

 To upload images into the current folder click Upload images….
 You can then select one or more images (JPEG, PNG, or GIF formats) to upload — hold down the Control key (or Command key on an Apple Mac) to select multiple images.
 You can also upload ZIP, DOCX, or XLSX files and all the images contained in them will be added to the

 Below the breadcrumb trail and upload button is a list of the contents of the current folder.